Ann Scott-Moncrieff

 Ann Scott-Moncrieff (1914–1943) was a Scottish author.
-She was born in Kirkwall, Orkney, Scotland, the daughter of Major J.D.M.
-Shearer, in 1914.
+She was born in Kirkwall, Orkney, Scotland, the daughter of Major J. D. M. Shearer.
 At the age of seventeen, she served her apprenticeship in journalism at The Orcadian.
-She studied archeology at the University of Edinburgh and worked on Fleet Street, in London, where she met the Scottish novelist and topographer George Scott-Moncrieff.
+She studied archaeology at the University of Edinburgh and worked on Fleet Street, in London, where she met the Scottish novelist and topographer George Scott-Moncrieff.
 The couple married in 1934.

-The Scott-Moncrieffs returned to Scotland, moving between Peebleshire, Midlothian, Badenoch and Haddington as they contributed to small magazines, literary journals, broadsheets and radio programming.
+The Scott-Moncrieffs returned to Scotland, moving between Peeblesshire, Midlothian, Badenoch and Haddington as they contributed to small magazines, literary journals, broadsheets and radio programming.

 Ann wrote original pieces and adapted literary classics, including Charles Kingsley's The Water-Babies and Susan Ferrier's Marriage, for broadcast by the BBC on Scottish Children's Hour and The Regional Programme.
-Her first published literary work was a children's story, Aboard the Bulger, which appeared as a serial in "The Bulletin" before its publication as a book.
-A volume of short stories, The White Drake and Other Tales, were created.
+Her first published literary work was a children's story, Aboard the Bulger, which appeared as a serial in The Bulletin before its publication as a book.
+A volume of short stories, The White Drake and Other Tales, was compiled.
 Her last book, Auntie Robbo, was published in the United States in 1940.

 Scott-Moncrieff died in 1943; she was memorialized in a poem by Edwin Muir.
 Her three children's books have been re-issued by Scotland Street Press.
-Four of her short stories, 'The Longest Day', 'Strong Girl', 'Threesome' and 'Nothatus', were republished in Chapman magazine in 1987.
+Four of her short stories, "The Longest Day", "Strong Girl", "Threesome" and "Nothatus", were republished in Chapman magazine in 1987.